 VET is a central element of the VCAL certificate.
-VET training is a compulsory requirement for completion of VCAL certificates at Intermediate and Senior level.
-The VET course selected by a VCAL student provides credit towards a TAFE qualification that students are able to complete at TAFE when they leave school.
+VET training is a compulsory requirement for completion of VCAL (intermediate) certificates.
+The VET course selected by a VCAL (intermediate) student provides credit towards a TAFE qualification that students can complete at TAFE when they leave school.